Park Hye-jeong

-Park Hye-jeong (born March 12, 2003) is a female competitive weightlifter from South Korea.
+Park Hye-jeong (born March 12, 2003) is a South Korean weightlifter who won a silver medal at the 2024 Olympic Games and two gold medals at the World Weightlifting Championships.

 Career

-She began her career as a weightlifter in Ansan when she was in her first year at Seonbu Middle School.
+Park began her career as a weightlifter in Ansan when she was in her first year at Seonbu Middle School.
 In 2019, she was selected for the South Korean youth national team and participated in the 2019 Asian Youth Athletics Championships held in Pyongyang.
 She set new youth records with 110 kg in snatch, 145 kg in clean and jerk, and 255 kg in total, defeating Aysamal Sansizbayeva (Kazakhstan) and Tang Zhiji (Taipei, China) to win the title.

 Selected as a member of the 2022 junior national team, she participated in the 2022 Junior World Weightlifting Championships held in Heraklion, Greece and won gold medals with records of 120 kg in snatch, 161 kg in clean and jerk.
 In July, she competed at the 2022 Asian Junior Championships in Tashkent, Uzbekistan, where she won gold medals, defeating Sansizbayeva with records of 115 kg in snatch, 155 kg in clean and jerk, and 270 kg in total.

 She was selected for the senior national team and qualified for the 2022 World Weightlifting Championships, Colombia in December.
 In this competition, she ranked 8th with 119 kg in snatch, 155 kg in clean and jerk, and 274 kg in total.
 The following year, in May 2023, she competed at the 2023 Asian Championships in Jinju, South Korea, winning silver medals with records of 127 kg in snatch, 168 kg in clean and jerk, and 295 kg total.
 Later, at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia in September, she took first place in both the snatch and clean and jerk with a weight of 123 kg, a clean and jerk of 165 kg, and a total of 289 kg.

-Olympics Competition
+Olympics competition

 Park competed at the 2024 Summer Olympics in Paris, France.
 She lifted 131 kg for the snatch (which was her personal record), then 168 kg for the clean and jerk.
 Her total score of 299 points won her a silver medal and set a new lifting score record for South Korea.
-Park shared the podium with China's Li Wenwen, who won the gold medal, and Great Britain's, Emily Campbell, who won the bronze medal.
+Park shared the podium with China's Li Wenwen, who won the gold medal, and Great Britain's Emily Campbell, who won the bronze medal.
 After the competition, Park posted on Instagram: